CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

 ## Task 5: Use the Read API to read text from a document

+In this task, you will learn how to use the **Read API** from the **Azure AI Vision SDK** to extract text from a **document**, including the ability to handle text from PDFs and images with multiple languages and various layouts.

 1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **2**.
 This code calls the **GetTextRead** function, passing the path to a PDF document file.

 2. In the **read-text/images** folder, right-click **Rome.pdf** and select **Reveal in File Explorer**.
 Then in File Explorer, open the PDF file to view it.
 3. Return to the integrated terminal for the **read-text** folder, and enter the following command to run the program: